 11. What to Do if a Nest Thermostat Is Not Compatible

 A Nest Thermostat is compatible with most heating and cooling systems.
-The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and existing setup to learn which Nest model works with your system.
+The maker of Nest, Google, offers a compatibility tool that asks a series of questions about your location and existing setup to determine which Nest model works with your system.

 If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Delray Beach.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
-However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats come with many features designed to improve comfort while keeping costs low.
+However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Take into account, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow changes, but that’s about it.